januslo/react-native-bluetooth-escpos-printer/README.md

-# react-native-bluetooch-escpos-printer
+# react-native-bluetooch-escpos-printer test in RN V. "0.70.6"

 React-Native plugin for the bluetooth ESC/POS & TSC printers.

-Any questions or bug please raise a issue.
+Not is my Library because solved a issue

+TypeError: Cannot set property 'DIRECTION' of null, js engine: hermes

-##Still under developement
+##Still under developement (Check the main FORK)

 #May support Android /IOS